Header image

 HOBBIES AND EXTRA-CURRICULAR ACTIVITIES

-Commissioned Children’s Chernobyl Artwork in Belarus, exhibited at Capital National Children’s Museum, Johnson & Johnson World Headquarters and Drew University
+Commissioned Children’s Chernobyl Artwork in from contaminated region of Belarus (1999), exhibited at Capital National Children’s Museum, Washington D.C., at Johnson & Johnson World Headquarters, New Brunswick, and at Drew University, Madison, NJ.

-Produced and promoted a number of special events, benefit concerts, rallies, fund raising banquets, seminars and retreats in New York and San Francisco, including a major fund-raising concert and multi-media presentation at Carnegie Hall
+Produced and promoted special events, benefit concerts, rallies, fund raising banquets, seminars and retreats in New York and San Francisco, including a major fund-raising concert and multi-media presentation at Carnegie Hall.